openharmony/third_party_cangjie_runtime/stdlib/doc/libs/std_en/sync/sync_package_api/sync_package_classes.md

 public func fetchXor(val: UInt8, memoryOrder!: MemoryOrder): UInt8
 ```

-Function: Performs a bitwise XOR operation between the current atomic type instance's value and parameter `val` using the memory ordering specified by `memoryOrder`.
-Writes the result to the current atomic type instance and returns the value before the operation.
+Function: Performs a bitwise XOR operation on the current atomic type's value with parameter `val` using the memory ordering specified by `memoryOrder`, writes the result to the current atomic type instance, and returns the value before the operation.

 > **Note:**
 >